humanitycodes/www/coursework/lessons/slides/rails-intro.md

 ## Displaying a navigation menu

 So there's a tiny problem.
-If a visitor goes to the root of our application, they have no way of knowing that we have an `/about` page or a `/cat-pictures` page.
+If a visitor goes to the root of our website (`/`) - or any other page - they have no way of knowing that we also have an `/about` page or a `/cat-pictures` page.
 To fix this, we'll use Rails' built-in [URL helpers](http://api.rubyonrails.org/classes/ActionView/Helpers/UrlHelper.html) and [route helpers](http://guides.rubyonrails.org/routing.html) to display a navigation menu.

 ### Route helpers